 - Digital Arts, Sciences, & Humanities Program Director

 Benjamin is the Director of Digital Arts, Sciences, & Humanities (DASH) Program for University Libraries and Affiliate Assistant Professor of History at the University of Minnesota.

 His research focuses on the history of statistical risk assessment in insurance, lending, and cultural production.
-His work--both in his leadership of the DASH program and in his scholarship--also investigates how to improve research processes with digital technologies as well as strategies for effective collaboration in research projects.
+His work--both in his leadership of the DASH program and in his scholarship--also investigates how to improve research processes with digital technologies as well as strategies for effective scholarly collaboration.